-A BCAM (pronounced "beecam") is an optical surveying instrument (Brandeis CCD Angle Monitor).
-The BCAM Head (A3025) is a Long-Wire Data Acquisition (LWDAQ) Device that reads out two image sensors (ICX424 or equivalent) and drives six light sources.
+A BCAM (pronounced "beecam") is an optical surveying instrument (Boston CCD Angle Monitor).
+The H-BCAM Head (A3025) is a Long-Wire Data Acquisition (LWDAQ) Device that reads out two image sensors (ICX424 or equivalent) and drives six light sources.
 When the A3025 is connected to a pair of BCAM Side Heads (A3026), these light sources are four laser diodes in 5.6-mm metal packages (such as the L650P007) and two arrays of four LEDs in 3-mm plastic packages (such as the VLHW4100).
 The image sensor readout is identical to that of the Camera Head (A2075A), except that the A3025 provides two image sensors, and a switch for selecting the output from one or the other.
 When the A3025 is connected to two ICX424 Minimal Heads (A2076), it presents two such sensors as device elements one and two for BCAM image capture.

 The quadruple-pixel readout is four times faster than the single-pixel readout, because the A3025 bins blocks of four pixels together, so there are four times fewer of them to be read out by the LWDAQ Driver.
 The faster readout makes for faster data acquisition.
 Our experiments suggest that BCAM precision with single-pixel readout is 0.2 μm rms on the image sensor, and 0.3 μm for quadruple-pixel readout.
 For most BCAM applications, this degredation is insignificant.
 Furthermore, when the ICX424 image sensor has been irradiated by fast neutrons, its dark current increases.
 By binning four pixels together, we of course bin four times as much dark current into one pixel, which exactly balances the fact that the readout speed is four times faster, so that the net dark current per pixel remains the same.
 But it turns out that, in the ICX424, the saturation level of the quadruple pixel is three times higher than the saturation level of one pixel.
 As a result, we can tolerate three times as much neutron damage with quadruple-pixel readout as with single-pixel readout.